 - If launching any workflows that include fees/ payment processing, ensure that your government’s bank account has been added and all options have been configured in “Payout Preferences” tab.
 You can begin accepting payment before setting this up, but you won’t be able to transfer any revenue to your bank account until that setup is completed.
 If you’ll be accepting payments, make sure your Finance department is aware/ prepared.
 Here are a set of resources for finance people, and we also have a finance-focused document you can share.

 - If any of your workflows will be using the CityGrows “Organizations” feature, please set up your custom fields for your Organization Directory.

 - If you’re a monthly subscription customer, enter your billing information under the billing tab.

 - Make sure you’ve notified all relevant stakeholders of your plans to launch (e.g. if you’re not the City/ County Manager check to make sure there aren’t other departments or leaders who should be aware.)
 If you’re not the IT department at your government, they may appreciate a heads up, and you may need them to add links to workflows to websites so best that they’re aware :-)

 - Ask your IT Department, City/ County management, or other stakeholders if they would like to be included at the “team” level.
-Team members can view data and stats for any workflow on their Team, but unless they “Join” a specific template they won’t see individual applications on their dashboard or receive any admin email notifications related to that template.
+Team members can view data and stats for any workflow on their Team, but unless they “Join” a specific workflow they won’t see individual applications on their dashboard or receive any admin email notifications related to that workflow.